-An individual student's best interests will vary depending on his or her particular needs and cultural, religious and other identity.
+An individual student's best interests will vary depending on their particular needs and cultural, religious and other identity.
 Schools should know and understand each student's needs and identity and make appropriate efforts to consult students affected by critical incidents to ensure their best interests are identified and prioritised.